Live From EuropeSaturday, July 4

 Klimaschutz: Wenn das große Bayern sich klein macht Einst wollte Bayern auch bei den Klimaschutzzielen an der Spitze des Fortschritts marschieren.
 Nun soll die CO₂-Neutralität erst fünf Jahre später erreicht werden.

-faz · about 5 hours ago
+faz · 7 days ago

 Live From Europe